ThatsVie/atlas-web_front_end/Javascript_advanced/README.md

 </details>
 <details>
-<summary>## Task 1: Closure Scope Chain</summary>
+<summary> Task 1: Closure Scope Chain

-The goal of this task is to understand and implement closure and scope chains in JavaScript by creating nested functions that access variables from their parent scopes.
+The goal of this task is to understand and implement closure and scope chains in JavaScript by creating nested functions that access variables from their parent scopes. </summary>

 ### Task Description
 1. Create a variable named `globalVariable` with the value `Welcome`.